 You can find information regarding Jostens graduation packages by clicking here.

-Join us on May 11, 2023, from 5-7 p.m. on the Main Administration Building Lawn on the Mount Aloysius campus for A Gaelic Gathering.
-This second-year event will feature:
+Join us on May 14, 2026, from 4:30-6:30 p.m. on the Main Administration Building Lawn on the Mount Aloysius campus for the Senior Send-Off Spectacular.
+This event will feature:

 What is a Baccalaureate Mass and why should I attend?